micmejia/bible-dump/AMPC/Philippians/Phil 4.md

-Practice what you have learned and received and heard and seen in me, _and_ model your way of living on it, and the God of peace (of [^e]untroubled, undisturbed well-being) will be with you.
+Practice what you have learned and received and heard and seen in me, _and_ model your way of living on it, and the God of peace (of untroubled, undisturbed well-being) will be with you.